zchyde/brooklinebooksmith.com/_events/2016-07/delia-ephron-siracusa.md

 ---

 Set on the sun-drenched coast of the Ionian Sea, *Siracusa*, follows two couples vacationing on the coast of Sicily, where the secrets they have hidden from one another are exposed and relationships are unraveled.
-Unfolding with the pacing of a psychological thriller, *Siracusa* delivers a powerful meditation on marriage, friendship, and the meaning of travel.&nbsp;
+Unfolding with the pacing of a psychological thriller, *Siracusa* delivers a powerful meditation on marriage, friendship, and the meaning of travel.